Out of Body Experience

 The chemicals that I discussed before are now flowing the wakefulness chemicals called glutamate and reducing GABA which makes it not only so we can be aware and awake, but also remember.
 Glutamate as I have discussed many times before is important to conscious thought and allows for us to focus.

 During this time I would suggest doing something that requires your focus and isn’t something that would put you back to sleep.
-I often take this time to write some emails, to read some (but in a well-lit room) or do some workouts that get the heart beating and require some coordination.
+I often take this time to write some emails, to read something (but in a well-lit room) or do some workouts that get the heart beating and require some coordination.
 The more active I am, the better my results.

 Step Four: Strengthing Intention